Signs of Sleep Deprivation

 Slow Reaction Times

-When sleep deprived, the brain is essentially too tired to process the information it is receiving effectively.
-The information eventually gets through, but the processing takes notably longer than in a person who is not sleep deprived.
 Most commonly, you notice your slower reaction times when in traffic.
-Although you might see a car in front of you running a red light, it takes some time until you gather yourself and step on the breaks.
-Slowed reflexes (and thus reaction time) are probably the most dangerous sign of sleep deprivation.
-Even a little sleep deprivation can still cause a measurable decrease in reaction time, which can prove to be fatal when getting behind the wheel.
+Although you might see a car in front of you running a red light, it takes some time until you gather yourself and step on the brakes.
+Even a little sleep loss can still cause a measurable decrease in reaction time, which can prove to be fatal when getting behind the wheel.

 Slurred Speech